Single embryo transfer vs. double embryo transfer

 Cons of SET

 Many couples pursuing IVF and surrogacy have already undergone a long and emotionally exhausting fertility journey.
-The IPs may be fatigued by this process and want to transfer more than one embryo at a time, hoping for a higher success rate, even if it increases the risk of multiples.
+The IPs may be fatigued by this process and want to transfer more than one embryo at a time in hopes of only having to do one surrogacy journey, resulting in twins.
 In addition to the emotional cost of multiple transfers, there is a financial cost.
-Often times in the US, fertility treatment is not covered by insurance.
-Therefore, there are additional costs for each embryo transfer, in an already long and expensive journey.
+In the US, fertility treatments are often not covered by insurance.
+Therefore, there are additional costs for each embryo transfer in an already long and expensive journey.

 Pros of DET